dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_reformulating.rst

         i.e., (clause 1) :math:`\wedge` (clause 2).

 The
-:ref:`Simple Satisfiability (SAT) Example <sysdocs:getting_started_formulation_minimal>`
+:ref:`Simple Satisfiability (SAT) Example <qpu_example_unconstrained_sat>`
-of the |doc_getting_started|_ guide demonstrated an intuitive formulation of a small SAT as a BQM.
+of the :ref:`qpu_index_examples_beginner` section demonstrates an intuitive formulation of a small SAT as a BQM.
 This section provides a more methodological approach.

 A 2-SAT has :math:`m` clauses of 2 literals each.
 A MAX-2-SAT is the problem of assigning values that maximize the number of satisfied clauses (an optimization